reactome/Website/README.md

 ```console
 git clone https://github.com/reactome/Website.git
 ```
-ps.
-For security and privacy issues our Joomla Website Database and Joomla configuration.php are not available for public use.
+:warning: For security and privacy issues our Joomla Website Database and Joomla configuration.php are not available for public use.
 Please use the given configuration.php provided below and a clean database could be found in database/joomla_website_public.sql

 ## MySQL Database